 Why Does Website Secure Matter?

 The threat to your website is greater than you realize.
-To keep a website secure really matters.
+It is quite obvious that to keep a website secure really matters.
 According to one’s estimates, every single day 30,000 websites are hacked.
 64% of the companies worldwide had their website hacked once in the last year.

 If someone has hacked your website, you can lose anywhere between hundreds to millions of dollars.
 That is the best-case scenario.
 If sensitive user data is stolen, the losses can easily bankrupt you and get you in massive legal trouble.
 So, unless you don’t mind having your business auctioned and paying millions in damages and lawsuits, having a secure website is the way to go.